harshgade/SQLProjects/README.md

 # SQLProjects
-It includes Projects Dataset &amp; Project Schema &amp; Query File of each project
+It includes Dataset &amp; Schema &amp; Query file's of each project